-Receivables written-off amounted to P21,004 and P131,231as of March 31, 2020 and December 31, 2019, respectively.
+Receivables written-off amounted to P212,196 as of December 31, 2020.

 The Group's cash and cash equivalents and derivative assets are placed with reputable entities with high quality external credit ratings.

 The Group's exposure to credit risk arises from default of counterparty.
 Generally, the maximum credit risk exposure of trade and other receivables and noncurrent receivables and deposits is its carrying amount without considering collaterals or credit enhancements, if any.
 The Group has no significant concentration of credit risk since the Group deals with a large number of homogenous counterparties.